KohGeek/GSODAnalysis/README.md

 ## Usage

+Data downloaded from the website is in a .tar.gz form.
+Untar the file using `setup/untar.py` script.
+The script will automatically untar all files in subdirectories.

-Import the data by running the `import_data.py` script.
-This will import the data from the `data/` directory into the MongoDB server.
+Import the data by running the `src\importdb.py` script.

 ```bash
 python import_data.py <gsod_csv_directory> <isd_history.csv> <country.txt>
 ```